Dr. Soncia Reagins-Lilly

 began serving as vice president for student affairs and dean of students at The University of Texas at Austin in September 2016.
 She collaborates with students, faculty and staff to help create a safe and welcoming campus where students can thrive through healthy learning environments.

-As a College of Education faculty member in the Department of Educational Administration, Dr. Lilly serves on the Graduate Studies Committee, co-chairs dissertations and teaches graduate level courses, helping to shape the next generation of higher education professionals.
+As a College of Education faculty member in the Department of Educational Administration, Dr. Lilly co-chairs dissertations and teaches graduate level courses, helping to shape the next generation of higher education professionals.

 For over 30 years, Dr. Lilly has been committed to helping students have a successful college experience.
 She began her career as a student union program coordinator followed by progressive leadership roles in student affairs at major universities.
 Before joining UT Austin, she served as assistant vice chancellor of student affairs administration at the University of California, Los Angeles.

-Active in the community, Dr. Lilly is on the board of trustees for St. Michael’s Catholic Academy.
+Active in the community, Dr. Lilly served on the board of trustees for St. Michael’s Catholic Academy.
 She also served on the Caritas of Austin Community Advisory Board and the Austin Child Guidance Center Board of Directors.
 A graduate of Leadership Texas, Dr. Lilly is a member of American Association of University Women and Alpha Kappa Alpha Sorority, Inc. She has a son and daughter.